-The VSM component of NHAM is responsible for recovering stateful VNFs after a failure, and it achieves this through the State Synchronizer.
-The State Synchronizer captures internal state information and saves VNF checkpoints, which are representations of the system state at a particular point in time.
-To do this, the State Synchronizer employs an agent that periodically collects internal state information from each VNF.
+The VSM component of NHAM is responsible for recovering stateful VNFs after a failure, and it achieves this through the state synchroniser.
+The state synchroniser captures internal state information and saves VNF checkpoints, which are representations of the system state at a particular point in time.
+To do this, the state synchroniser employs an agent that periodically collects internal state information from each VNF.

-NHAM defines an API for VNF state management, which consists of two main operations: export_vnf_state and import_vnf_state.
-These operations are used to save and restore the state of a VNF respectively and are described below.
+NHAM defines an API for VNF state management, which consists of two main operations: export\vnf\state and import\vnf\state.
+These operations are used to save and restore the state of a VNF respectively and are described below:

-export_vnf_state: This NHAM operation saves a checkpoint of a specific VNF by momentarily pausing the virtual device to obtain the required state information for the checkpoint.
-After the information is obtained and the VNF execution is resumed, the checkpoint is sent to either the VNF State Database or directly to a replica, depending on the resiliency mechanism adopted.
-This operation is necessary to ensure that the internal state of a VNF is captured and can be restored in case of a failure.
+- export\vnf\state: this NHAM operation saves a checkpoint of a specific VNF by momentarily pausing the virtual device to obtain the required state information for the checkpoint.
+After the information is obtained and the VNF execution is resumed, the checkpoint is sent to either the VNF state database or directly to a replica, depending on the resiliency mechanism adopted.
+This operation is necessary to ensure that the internal state of a VNF is captured and can be restored in case of a failure. - import\vnf\state: this operation is used to restore the state of a VNF with a previously saved checkpoint.
+The operation requires two parameters:

-import_vnf_state: This operation is used to restore the state of a VNF with a previously saved checkpoint.
-The operation requires two parameters: (i) vnf, which is the VNF instance identifier, and; (ii) checkpoint, which indicates from where the corresponding checkpoint has to be imported.
+- 1 vnf, which is the VNF instance identifier - 2 checkpoint, which indicates from where the corresponding checkpoint has to be imported.

 To execute the operation, the first step is to momentarily pause the VNF that will be updated with the checkpoint.
 Then, the checkpoint is imported and the VNF is updated.
 Once the operation is completed, the VNF outputs a code indicating that it was successfully updated with the new checkpoint.